-The post-bachelor’s PhD requires a total of 64 course credits, consisting of the 36 required credits listed below, or their equivalents, and additional elective lecture, laboratory, and research credits.
+The PhD requires a total of 64 course credits, consisting of the 40 required credits listed below, or their equivalents, and additional elective lecture, laboratory, and research credits.
 The precise course of study will be determined in consultation with faculty advisors and will reflect the student’s background and interests.
-Although participants in the program will not necessarily take the same set of core courses, all students must demonstrate mastery of core subject matter in biophysical chemistry, biology, and computation/mathematics.
-In order to be admitted to PhD candidacy, students must demonstrate mastery of the core subject matter (no lower than a B in each of the core courses) and successfully complete a qualifying examination.
+In order to be admitted to PhD candidacy, students must demonstrate mastery of the required subject matter (no lower than a B in each of the required courses).
+Course requirements are as follows:

 - ENG BF 690 Bioinformatics Challenge Project (2 cr each; 4 total)

 - ENG BF 751 Molecular Biology and Biochemistry: Molecules and Processes